 • Rechargeable batteries are to be collected in laboratories and labeled with the Rutgers universal waste label.

-• This includes the following: Lead Acid, NiCad, NiMH and Lithium batteries.
+• This includes the following: Lead Acid, NiCad, NiMH, and Lithium batteries.

 • Currently REHS is not collecting non-rechargeable alkaline batteries, these can be discarded in the general trash.